artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 When writing JavaScript with React Native, you are using node modules, but _strictly speaking_ you are not writing a node app.
 The code that you write is executed inside JavaScriptCore and so doesn't have access to the UNIX-like API from node.

 This can make it a bit confusing about whether you can or can't use a library from NPM.
 This also gets a bit more tricky, for example your tests _are_ running inside node.
 So, it's fine for your tests to use all of those APIs and libraries, but not your app's code.
 So far, from my experience this hasn't been a problem, in part because of how we use React Native (mainly API -> UI).
-I researched all of this during the creation of this post, and I hadn't really noticed the mismatch during active development.
+For example, I researched all of this during the creation of this post, as I hadn't really noticed the mismatch during active development.

-If you want to spend some time browsing around and understanding the JS world, here's a few jump-off points;

--   NPM
--   Yarn
--   Babel
--   Sourcemaps
--   Reflux
--   Redux
--   Flow
--   TypeScript
--   Lodash
--   Relay
--   Prettier
--   Jest

-# Web Style Development Experience

-The compile and reboot cycle of native apps is particularly painful when you are sitting next to a web engineer.
-React Native aims to re-use a lot of the JavaScript tooling to

--   For the web "tooling" != IDE
--   The UNIX idea of small individual libs
--   A million options, but very few attempts to provide cohesive toolkits
--   Last 2-3 years has brought great strides forwards in the community
-    -   Typed JS with inference
-    -   Tooling like nuclide / vscode
-    -   Safe dependency management in Yarn (and now in npm)

 ## JS Tooling